 LEAN Methodology - The Developer

 Taiichi Ohno was a Japanese Industrial engineer and businessman.
-He is considered the father of the Toyota Production System, which inspired Lean Manufacturing in the U.S. He identified seven wastes (muda) as part of this system.
+He is considered the father of the Toyota Production System, which inspired Lean Manufacturing in the U.S. He devised the seven wastes as part of this system.